 Sankaku Renai: Love Triangle Trouble is a visual novel by developer ASa Project.
 The story follows Sousuke, an otaku and student living in a rural town.
 His family has split apart and now he lives with his father, stepmother, and stepsister.
+This light-hearted romance comedy story could be classified more as slice of life comedy than anything.
+Most of the focus here is on the characters and their interactions.
+It contains quite a few jokes intended for more mature audiences, along with optional addition content.
+More than anything, it’s a non-stop source of laughs.

 As you start the story, you meet the members of the ‘B Team’.
 This is your very casual school club, which focusses on otaku interests; anime, video games, cosplay and more.
 While it is a club, it acts more as an excuse for the members to hang around and do what they want, rather than actually having club activities.
+This is who you spend most of you days with.

 It is explained that your mother and father split apart, each taking one child with them.
 You have a blood-related sister whom you haven’t seen since you were a child called Suzu.
 Events soon happen that have your sister reappear and move into the same home with your family.
 This is difficult for your stepsister Nanaru to deal with.